The Minimum Energy Efficiency Standards (MEES) are effective as of 1st April this year and affect both residential and commercial property.

 Alternatively, you may be able to register on the PRS Exemption Register in the following circumstances:-

-- Your tenants or lender will not agree to the improvements being made at the property despite your reasonable efforts to obtain the consent.
+- Your tenants or lender will not agree to the improvements being made to the property despite your reasonable efforts to obtain the consent.

 - You can show that the works will not pay for themselves over a period of 7 years based on the energy savings on the energy bills.